Hyundai Motor Group Executive Chair Euisun Chung Named MotorTrend Person of the Year, Topping Its 2023 Power List

-- Group's pioneering of smart cities, robots and Advanced Air Mobility praised

-- Four more Group executives feature prominently in MotorTrend's 2023 Power List

 SEOUL, South Korea and FOUNTAIN VALLEY, Calif., Jan.
-11, 2023 /PRNewswire/ -- Hyundai Motor Group (the Group)'s Executive Chair, Euisun Chung, has today been honored with the MotorTrend Person of the Year award, having secured the number one position in MotorTrend's esteemed 2023 Power List.
+12, 2023 /PRNewswire/ -- Hyundai Motor Group's Executive Chair, Euisun Chung, has been honored with the MotorTrend Person of the Year award, having secured the number one position in MotorTrend's esteemed 2023 Power List.

-The MotorTrend Power List ranks the 50 most influential people in the global automotive industry each year.
-During the past five years, Executive Chair Chung has risen progressively from his first appearance on the power list at No. 12 in 2018 to No. 5 in 2022 and now No. 1 in 2023.

 MotorTrend named Chung 'Person of the Year' for "leading Hyundai Motor Group into a new age."
 It also highlighted the exceptional caliber of the vehicles developed under Chung's watch, stating: "The vehicles coming out of Hyundai Motor Group are notable for their eye-catching design, quality, clever packaging, and good value – and they are proving increasingly difficult to beat."

-This latest critical acclaim follows a proliferation of MotorTrend awards for the Group's models, which include the Genesis G90 being hailed as the automotive media brand's 2023 Car of the Year and the Hyundai IONIQ 5 named its 2023 SUV of the Year.
+This latest critical acclaim follows a proliferation of MotorTrend awards for the Group's models, which include the Genesis G90 being hailed as its 2023 Car of the Year and the Hyundai IONIQ 5 named its 2023 SUV of the Year.
 Previously, the Genesis GV70 and Kia Telluride took similar honors.
-"Hyundai, Genesis, and Kia have been hitting balls out of the park repeatedly," asserted MotorTrend.

-In addition to his skill in plotting the course for the Group's current success, MotorTrend extolled Chung's vision of the future.
-It recognized his "big-picture" thinking and his ability to initiate solutions traditionally regarded beyond the bounds of the automotive industry.
+In addition to his skill in plotting the course for the Group's current success, MotorTrend extolled Chung's "big-picture" thinking and his ability to initiate solutions traditionally regarded beyond the bounds of the automotive industry.

 "As Executive Chair, Chung is putting his stamp on the company's future.
 His grasp of where the world and the industry are headed, combined with a desire to make the planet a better place, spurs a broader mission to become a leader in electric vehicles and advanced mobility," observed MotorTrend.
 It also highlighted the Group's pioneering role in smart city planning and a myriad of mobility solutions, including robots and Advanced Air Mobility (AAM).